-Figure 4.16: Population by race and ethnicity27 in the Portland region and surrounding counties,28 2000 and 2020 (U.S. Census)
+Figure 4.16: Population by race and ethnicity in the Portland region and surrounding counties, 2000 and 2020 (U.S. Census)

-Over the 20-year time span captured in the figure above, the share of regional residents who identify as people of color grew from 18 percent to percent.
-This change was driven primarily by growth among Latines, Asian Americans and Pacific Islanders, as well as an increasing number of people who identify as "other."29
+Over the 20-year time span captured in the figure above, the share of people in the region who identify as people of color grew from 18% nearly 28%.
+This change was driven primarily by